VPS hosting is one of the most effective ways to host a website. Join us as we review the eight best providers.

 - Bandwidth – Similar to uptime, bandwidth is something all sites rely on.
 Nearly half of internet users expect a web page to load within two seconds, so it’s vital your site has ample bandwidth.

 - Price – It’s natural to seek out the host with the lowest price, but in the long run it’s better to choose the host with the best value for money.
 This could mean a slightly more expensive provider with better features.
 You’ll also want to keep an eye out for discounts that help you save on a high-quality service, like Bluehost’s discounted VPS plans for new customers.

-You should now have a really clear idea of not only who the best VPS hosting providers are, but what each one is particularly good at.
+You should now have a really clear idea of the best VPS hosting options, and know what each one is particularly good at.
 To recap, here’s that list again:

 - InMotion – Best overall VPS hosting provider: starts at $17.99/month.

 - A2 Hosting – Best value for money: starts at $49.99/month.